Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: Introduction

+Despite the significance of the above works, they share a common yet restrictive assumption, which we term \textit{snapshot-based analysis}: they assume that users' datasets and client-to-server wireless channels remain static throughout each global round of FL.
+Consequently, they perform snapshot-based analysis of the network, treating each snapshot as a representation of the network and users at the beginning of each global round.
+They then perform control decisions, such as spectrum allocation and user recruitment for each snapshot.

-In this paper, we aim to develop a systematic methodology for FL orchestration in dynamic wireless networks while taking into account (P1)-(P6).
-To this end, we introduce and incorporate \textit{multi-granular system dynamics} (MSDs) into FL, including (M1) dynamic channel capacity of users and (M2) dynamic datasets of users.
-In particular, to capture (M1), we introduce a set of events that occur at discrete time instants, which we refer to as $\mathscr{D}$-Events.
-To capture (M2), we develop two models.
+However, such snapshot-based analysis undermines the practicality of the existing studies, as in real-world scenarios, wireless channels and user datasets experience \textit{temporal fluctuations} during each FL global round, demanding \textit{adaptive ML and wireless control strategies}.
+In this paper, for the first time, we relax this key assumption by incorporating (i) dynamic wireless channels of users and (ii) dynamic datasets of users into FL.
+We capture the former by introducing a set of events that occur at discrete time instants, which we refer to as $\mathscr{D}$-Events.
+To capture the later, we develop two models.
 First, we model the dynamics of each user's dataset, in terms of dataset size, via an \textit{ordinary differential equation}.
-Second, through a \textit{partial differential inequality}, we introduce a new metric called \textit{dynamic model drift} to measure the impact of temporal variation of users' datasets on FL accuracy.
-We utilize the potentials of open radio access network (O-RAN), envisioned for the \textit{next generation} (NextG) wireless networks to address (P1)-(P6) under MSDs, leading to the development of \textit{dynamic~ML~and~wireless~control~decisions}~for~FL.
-Below, we first discuss the unique aspects of NextG networks and then we delve into the system orchestration of O-RAN.
+Second, through a \textit{partial differential inequality}, we introduce a new metric called \textit{dynamic model drift} to measure the impact of temporal variation of users' datasets on FL accuracy. \textit{We demonstrate theoretically that these dynamics impact the resource allocation decisions, user sampling/recruitment, training latency, and energy consumption, as well as FL model convergence.} These theoretical results highlight the importance of performing dynamic resource allocation -- a task conducted by MAC schedulers of radio access networks (RANs) -- tailored to the requirements of FL.
+Based on these findings, we introduce \underline{d}ynamic \underline{c}ooperative F\underline{L} with dedicated \underline{M}AC schedulers ({\tt DCLM}), which will be deployed at RAN, to perform dynamic resource (e.g., spectrum/power) allocation and user recruitment.